What is Repression Psychology?

 Author Tracy Smith

-Often times, whether in television, movies, or real life, you hear tales about individuals experiencing some type of trauma and later, having no memory that it happened.
+Oftentimes, whether in television, movies, or real life, you hear tales about individuals experiencing some type of trauma and later, having no memory that it happened.
 This often occurs to people who have been abused, neglected, in an accident, or part of another ordeal.
 One could have suffered years of abuse or may have been neglected for the greater part of their childhood.
 The person may have been in a natural disaster, such as a hurricane or earthquake, or may have just been at the wrong place at the wrong time during an act of terrorism.
-You often wonder about the truth behind these claims.
-Are they tales, or is there something more legitimate behind them?

-Freud postulated that a human unknowingly, would banish painful and traumatic items into the unconscious mind to protect the conscious mind from their existence.
-Freud explained that the individual would tuck these thoughts into inaccessible areas of the unconscious with the intent of either dealing with them at another time or forgetting about them completely.
-Freud believed that repression could exist on a continuum, with individuals either locking away items temporarily, or burying them deeply towards amnesia.
+Freud postulated that a human unknowingly would banish painful and traumatic items into the unconscious mind to protect the conscious mind from their existence.
+He explained that the individual would tuck these thoughts into inaccessible areas of the unconscious with the intent of either dealing with them at another time or forgetting about them completely.
+Freud believed that repression could exist on a continuum, with individuals either locking away items temporarily or burying them deeply towards amnesia.

-Freud believed that distressing items were comprised of sexual impulses, forceful drives, and agonizing and traumatic childhood memories.
-Freud stated that psychopathology was a direct result of this unconscious repression and concluded that the psyche could be cured if repressed, unconscious elements were coaxed into consciousness.
+Furthermore, Freud held that distressing emotions were comprised of sexual impulses, forceful drives, and agonizing and traumatic childhood memories.
+He stated that psychopathology was a direct result of this unconscious repression and concluded that the psyche could be cured if repressed, unconscious elements were coaxed into consciousness.
 Freud utilized interventions such as dream analysis and free association to cajole unconscious remnants back into the conscious mind.

 Psychoanalytic theory asserts that anxiety, neuroticism, and fear arise when prohibited impulses loom near the conscious mind, inevitably prompting undesirable, and damaging behaviors to occur.
 The theory also contends that repression can cause poor physical health and weaker immune systems.